Chase Ink Business Preferred® Credit Card

 - 5X points on Lyft rides

-- 3X points in the following categories: Airfare, cable/internet, car rentals, cellular service, hotels, other travel, search engine/social media and shipping.
+- 3X points in the following categories: Airfare, cable/internet, car rentals, cellular service, hotels, other travel, search engine/social media and shipping, up to a combined maximum of $150,000 per year.

 - 1X points per dollar spent on all other purchases